What the study found

-What the researchers tested: The researchers studied women in Pakistan who had no pre-existing physical or mental health conditions.
-They measured 50 anxiety, depression, and stress symptoms at early to mid-pregnancy (T1) and mid- to late pregnancy (T2), used symptom network analysis, exploratory factor analysis, and hierarchical clustering to identify subgroups, and then mapped those clusters onto biomarkers including cortisol, C-reactive protein (CRP), glycosylated hemoglobin, total cholesterol, diastolic blood pressure, systolic blood pressure, and a composite allostatic load score.
+The researchers studied women in Pakistan who had no pre-existing physical or mental health conditions.
+They assessed 50 anxiety, depression, and stress symptoms at early to mid-gestation (T1) and mid- to late gestation (T2), then used symptom network analysis, exploratory factor analysis, and hierarchical clustering to identify symptom patterns and compare them with biomarkers including cortisol, C-reactive protein (CRP), glycosylated hemoglobin, cholesterol, blood pressure, and a composite allostatic load score.

 Key points

-- Somatic anxiety was the most central symptom in the network at both timepoints.
+- Somatic anxiety symptoms were the most central node in the prenatal symptom networks at both time points.

-- The network strengthened from early to mid-pregnancy to later pregnancy.
+- The symptom network strengthened from early to mid-gestation to mid- to late gestation.

-- At T1, the Flattened Affect cluster had elevated CRP compared with Healthy and Somatic Anxiety.
+- The Flattened Affect cluster had elevated CRP at T1 compared with Healthy and Somatic Anxiety.

 Disclosure